-If you want to share additional materials with students yourself as you revise instructional plans,or if you want students to share more resources with each other in an online discussion board, keep in mind some simple guidelines:
+If you want to share additional materials with students yourself or if you want students to share resources with each other in an online discussion board, keep in mind some simple guidelines:

 It's always easiest to link!

-Linking to publicly available online content like news websites, existing online videos, etc is rarely a copyright issue.
-(Better not to link to existing content that looks obviously infringing itself - Joe Schmoe's YouTube video of the entire Black Panther movie is probably not a good thing to link to.
-But Sara Someone's 2-minute video of herself and her best friend talking over a few of the pivotal scenes may be fair use, and is not something you should worry about linking to.)
+Linking to publicly available online content like news websites, existing online videos, etc. is rarely a copyright issue.
+(It's better not to link to existing content that looks obviously infringing itself.
+A pirated copy of the entire Black Panther movie you found on YouTube is probably not a good thing to link to, but a short video of someone talking over a few of the pivotal scenes may be fair use and is not something you should worry about linking to.)

 Linking to subscription content through the library is also a great option.
-A lot of our subscription content will have DOIs, PURLs, or other "permalink" options, all of which should work even for off-campus users.
-For assistance linking to any particular libraries subscription content, contact your liaison librarian.
+A lot of our subscription content will have DOIs or other permalink options, which should work even for off-campus users.
+For assistance linking to any particular library-subscribed content, contact your liaison librarian.

 Making copies of new materials for students (by downloading and uploading files, or by scanning from physical documents) can present some copyright issues, but they're not different from those involved in deciding whether to share something online with your students when you are meeting in-person.
-It's better not to make copies of entire works - but most instructors don't do that!
-Copying portions of works to share with students will often be fair use, and at times (especially in unusual circumstances, or with works that aren’t otherwise commercially available) it may even be fair use to make lengthier copies.
+It's better not to make copies of entire works, but most instructors don't do that!
+Copying portions of works to share with students will often be fair use, and at times it may even be fair use to make lengthier copies.